Executive Board Elections and Appointments

 Position-specific responsibilities and preferred qualifications are outlined in job descriptions that are accessible via linked text above.

-If you have specific questions regarding any of the vacant positions or the elections and appointment process, e-mail the Elections Committee Chair and CSPA-NYS Past President, Ben Fabian, at firstname.lastname@example.org.
+If you have specific questions regarding the elections and appointment process, e-mail the Elections Committee Chair and CSPA-NYS Past President, Ben Fabian, at firstname.lastname@example.org.
 Informational interviews about any board positions are available upon request.

 CSPA-NYS members interested in volunteering on the Elections Committee can express interest online.